-This week many classes and families are celebrating Valentine’s Day.
-You’ll find a variety of Valentine’s activities on Spanish Playground already, but here are eight new Spanish Valentine activities to keep kids engaged with language as they think about friendship and love.
+Many classes and families celebrate Valentine’s Day.
+Here are 8 easy Spanish Valentine activities to keep kids engaged with language as they think about friendship and the people they love.

 Kids can color the bubble letters in these Valentine words and phrases.
 You can also download similar posters in color.
 Take a look at the other versions and ideas for using posters with language learners.

 Spanish Valentine’s Day Word Search

 As a rule, I don’t use a lot of word searches, but some kids really enjoy doing them.
 This Valentine word search has 14 words that are also on the poster above.
 Read suggestions for adding context to a word search.

 Yoga can add a calming, thoughtful dimension to Valentine’s Day.
 Kids Yoga Stories has a post on love and describes a focus breath called the loving kindness breath.
 Go to the Kids Yoga Stories post for a complete description of the breathing technique.